winston-edwin-chiong/slrpEV-data-dashboard/README.md

 Start the Dash app with `.\venv\Scripts\python.exe src/dashboard.py`.

-Updates to the scheduled tasks (`tasks/schedule.py` file in the root directory) should be pushed automatically pushed to Modal on pushes to the main branch, but manual deployments can be triggered with `cd src && modal deploy tasks/schedule.py`.
+Updates to the scheduled tasks (`tasks/schedule.py` file in the root directory) should be automatically pushed to Modal on pushes to the main branch, but manual deployments can be triggered with `cd src && modal deploy tasks/schedule.py`.

-The API can be run with `uvicorn api.api:app --host 0.0.0.0`.
+The FastAPI can be run with `uvicorn api.api:app --host 0.0.0.0`.